Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** Ok, I've learned filter, map and reduce!
 Regex is hard, but I can learn.
 That's how I feel!

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/split-a-string-into-an-array-using-the-split-method

+### Day 9: January 12, 2020 - Sunday

+**Today's Progress**: I've learned a bit more about Regexp and split!
+I finally got how I can use /\W/ in the split method.
+I confess that was hard to understand (kkk)

+**Thoughts:** I didn't like to check the answer on freecodecamp, but I was stuck and I didn't find the answer on Google.
+But it's great that I could get how to solve it!

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/apply-functional-programming-to-convert-strings-to-url-slugs